Skip to main content

 I added a folder I don’t want or need access to anymore.
 How do I get rid of it?

 It’s easy.
-First, sign in to dropbox.com and select Shared in the left sidebar.
-Under the Folders tab, scroll down to the folder in question and select the (…) ellipsis next to the folder.
-Then select Remove from Dropbox.
+First, log in to dropbox.com and click Shared in the left sidebar.
+On the Folders page, scroll down to the folder in question and click the (…) ellipsis next to the folder.
+Then click Remove from Dropbox.

-Don’t delete the folder please!
+Note: Don’t delete the folder.
 Remember that any action you take on a shared folder will affect everyone in that folder, even deleting.

 Share from File Explorer or Finder